wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-brokers/includes/3-mcas-best-practices.md

 ## Discover and assess cloud apps

-You should integrate Microsoft Cloud App Security with Microsoft Defender to be able to use Cloud Discovery outside of your corporate network.
-This will enable you to identify risky users and devices and track their actions.
+You can integrate Microsoft Cloud App Security with Microsoft Defender to be able to use Cloud Discovery outside of your corporate network.
+This approach will enable you to identify risky users and devices and track their actions.

-You should enable App Discovery to identify risky apps.
+Consider enabling App Discovery to identify risky apps.

-You should monitor the permissions that users are giving to OAuth apps.
+Also monitor the permissions that users are giving to OAuth apps.

 ## Apply cloud governance policies